Lodestar

 Estonia introduced a Digital Nomad Visa (DNV) allowing remote workers to live and work in Estonia for up to 12 months.
 The visa grants a legal right to be present in Estonia, but it does not in itself create a tax liability.

-Tax residency triggers at 183 days of physical presence in a calendar year.
+Tax residency triggers at 183 days of physical presence across 12 consecutive months.
 A DNV holder who spends, say, four months in Estonia and then moves on owes no Estonian personal income tax on their foreign-source income.
 The DNV was deliberately structured this way to attract remote workers without imposing a tax burden that would deter short stays.
-Only a DNV holder who extends their stay beyond the 183-day threshold risks triggering residency.
+The trap is the rolling window: a visa granted for up to a year is longer than the residency threshold, so a holder who simply uses the full period becomes an Estonian tax resident on worldwide income partway through it.

 e-Residents and non-residents: limited scope